jakedansoncyber/GoLangBasics/README.md

 https://go.dev/doc/install?download

-# How to create & run a Golang program
+# How to create & run a Go program

 1. Creating your first module, you will run this command:
 	- ```go mod init {name}```